 Introduction of calculus including limits, differentiation, integration and analytic geometry.
 Applications (both traditional and modern) appear throughout, including examples from geometry, economics and physics.
 The graphing, functional and programming features of graphing calculators will be employed to enhance the understanding and application of calculus.
 Prerequisite(s): MATH 160 or MATH 180, ACT Math score of 27 or above, or SAT Math score of 610 or above.
 MATH 205.
 INTRODUCTION TO GEOMETRY.
-3 semester hours A college geometry course emphasizing Euclidean Plane Geometry and its relationship to logic, trigonometry and coordinate geometry.
+3 semester hours.
+A college geometry course emphasizing Euclidean Plane Geometry and its relationship to logic, trigonometry and coordinate geometry.
 The problems, proofs, constructions and graphs involve line segments, angles, triangles and polygons, parallel and perpendicular lines, slope of lines, circles and similarity.
 Trigonometry is presented in terms of right triangle relationships; logic is the basis for deductive reasoning in proofs of theorems; lines and other geometric figures are graphed in the rectangular coordinate system.
 Prerequisite: MATH 135, ACT Math score of 24 or above, or SAT Math score of 560 or above.
 MATH 220.
 DISCRETE MATHEMATICS.
 3 semester hours.
 This course provides the foundation essential for reasoning in mathematics and in computer science.
 Topics include, but are not restricted to, propositional and predicate logic, proof of strategies and induction, sets, functions and recursion.
 Prerequisite: MATH 135 or higher or permission of the instructor.
+MATH 230.
+INTRODUCTION TO GIS AND R SOFTWARE.
+3 semester hours.
+An introduction to computer solutions of statistical problems using GIS and R. The course includes extensive applications from the fields of Biology and Environmental Science.
+Prerequisite: MATH 140.
 MATH 240.
 INTRODUCTION TO DIFFERENTIAL EQUATIONS.
 3 semester hours.
 Methods of solution, computations, and applications of first order and linear second order differential equations including analysis, programming and testing of iterative and recursive techniques to solve differential equations numerically.
 Prerequisite: MATH 190.
 MATH 250.
 MATHEMATICAL STATISTICS.
 3 semester hours.
 A rigorous treatment of topics first encountered in elementary statistics courses.
 A working knowledge of calculus is required.
 Topics including conditional probability, generating functions, sampling distributions and The Central Limit Theorem.
 Prerequisites: MATH 140 and MATH 190, or permission of the instructor.
 MATH 290.
 CALCULUS II.
 4 semester hours.